Warren Buffett interview

 Did you find this page useful?
 Then perhaps forward the WARREN BUFFETT interview to a fellow bookworm.

-Read my latest trilogy?
+Have you read my latest trilogy?
 Only $1.14 each.
 Hold onto your hat.
 Find A Family Affair by Bernard Preston at Amazon.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.